neelsen1994/depth_estim_cendas/README.md

 python ./scripts/train.py
 ```

-The trained model is available for download.
+The trained model is available for download below.
 Create a `model/` directory in the project root directory, and store the downloaded model there so that it can be easily accessed from the evaluation script.

 Baseline model: [Download Model](https://drive.google.com/file/d/1Dus3U8t3iR2yiTdQaIcp1j90zG7lolga/view?usp=sharing)